OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

     * Iterations.
 The number of optimization steps taken.
 The higher the number, the lower the cost and, generally, the more beautiful the result.

     * Content cost weight.
-A multiplier of the content cost term in the total cost.
-Higher the number more similar to the content image result is.
+The multiplier of the content cost term in the total cost.
+The higher the number, the more similar to the content image the result is.

     * Style cost weight.
-A multiplier of the style cost term in the total cost.
-Higher the number more similar to the style image result is.
+The multiplier of the style cost term in the total cost.
+The higher the number, the more similar to the style image the result is.

 * Click "Launch" button.
 The transfer is starting, the resulting image and other transfer details are shown on the screen.